sliverc/rbtree/README.rst

 Internal: not bound

-After insert the new node is labeled red, and possibly destroys the red-black property.
+After inserting the new node is labeled red, and possibly destroys the red-black property.
 The main loop moves up the tree, restoring the red-black property.